-What is the Best Phone around £300?
+What is the Best Phone for around £300?

 Compare and Recycle Top Choice: The Nokia 7 Plus for £279

-It may not have the OLED or a particularly great chipset, but the performance, durability, extendable memory, repairability and cost of said repairing makes this about as budget as you can get in today's market.
+It may not have the OLED or a particularly great chipset, but the performance, durability, extendable memory, repairability and cost of repairing makes this about as budget as you can get in today's market.

-Close 2nd Xiaomi Pocofone F1 - £279
+Close 2nd: Xiaomi Pocofone F1 for £279

-3rd Choice – Refurbished Samsung Galaxy S8
+3rd Choice: Refurbished Samsung Galaxy S8

-Now, we know that this is cheating, but picking up a refurbished Samsung Galaxy S8 in excellent condition will set you back between £279 and £350 according to the our refurbished phone comparison.
-The S8 and more specifically the S8+ hold up extremely well to the quality phones that have been released more recently.
+Now, we know that this is cheating, but picking up a refurbished Samsung Galaxy S8 in excellent condition will set you back between £279 and £350 according to our refurbished phone comparison.
+The S8 and more specifically the S8+ hold up extremely well to the high quality phones that have been released recently.

 How much is a budget phone?

-Does this really reflect consumer spending?
+However, does this really reflect consumer spending?
 The average price of the smartphone is getting more expensive and on average people are spending more on their phones than ever before, despite the fact there are more budget phones available in 2019 that can realistically compete with the best phones of the last few years.

-The gulf between them is getting smaller.
+The gap between them is getting smaller.

-What budget phone should I get?
+So what budget phone should I get?